 6. Grow your greens.
 It’s exponentially more economical to grow your own food.
 Whether you live in a studio or a McMansion, there’s always room for a few pots of greens.
 A two-dollar packet of mixed lettuce seeds will support your salad habit for months.

 7. Cut back on restaurants.
 Rather than escaping to the local Denny’s, make your kitchen the new hot spot.
 Fabu cookbooks, romantic dinners at home, potlucks, picnics and rowdy get-togethers all make dinner a family affair.
 I’m not saying that you should never step foot in a restaurant again; just try to limit your visits.

 8. Make your food last and get creative with leftovers.
 When your produce looks like it’s about to go south, resuscitate it in a delicious stew.
 How about leftovers?
 Don’t toss them.
 With a little TLC, leftovers can be transformed into fresh new meals.
 Batch cooking is another way to save time and money.
 Double or triple your favorite recipe and freeze the leftovers for a quick and healthy meal when you’re in a pinch.

 9. Buy used.
 Buying a new juicer or blender may not be in your budget, but what about a used one?
-Craigslist, eBay — even your friends and family — might have an affordable, gently used model.
+You can get blenders from Kitchen Habit, Craigslist, eBay – even your friends and family – might have an affordable, gently used model.
 In the meantime, you can still juice with any old blender and strainer (cheesecloth or nut milk bags work great!).

 10. Skip the bells and whistles.
 Identify where you can tighten your belt and invest in your company (you are the CEO of your health after all), not someone else’s.
 Don’t let transforming your plate be intimidating or cost prohibitive.
 As always, you don’t need to upgrade everything all at once.
 Make a plan and pace your bank account.